communitiesuk/prsdb-webapp/adrs/0019-search-algorithm-basis.md

 ## Status

-Proposed
+Accepted

-Date of decision: Pending
+Date of decision: 06/11/24

 ## Context and Problem Statement